EmilHvitfeldt/smltar/docs/05_word_embeddings.md

 <p>A <em>sparse matrix</em> is a matrix where most of the elements are zero.
 When working with text data, we say our data is “sparse” because most documents do not contain most words, resulting in a representation of mostly zeroes.
 There are special data structures and algorithms for dealing with sparse data that can take advantage of their structure.
 For example, an array can more efficiently store the locations and values of only the non-zero elements instead of all elements.</p>
 </div>

-The data set of consumer complaints used in this book has been filtered to those submitted to the CFPB since 1 January 2019 that include a consumer complaint narrative (i.e., some submitted text).
+The data set of consumer complaints used in this book has been filtered to those submitted to the CFPB since January 1, 2019 that include a consumer complaint narrative (i.e., some submitted text).

 Another way to represent our text data is to create a sparse matrix where the elements are weighted, rather than straightforward counts only.
-The *term frequency*\index{term frequency} of a word is how frequently a word occurs in a document, and the *inverse document frequency*\index{inverse document frequency} of a word decreases the weight for commonly used words and increases the weight for words that are not used often in a collection of documents.
+The *term frequency*\index{term frequency} of a word is how frequently a word occurs in a document, and the *inverse document frequency*\index{inverse document frequency} of a word decreases the weight for commonly-used words and increases the weight for words that are not used often in a collection of documents.
 It is typically defined as:

 $$idf(\text{term}) = \ln{\left(\frac{n_{\text{documents}}}{n_{\text{documents containing term}}}\right)}$$
 \index{term frequency-inverse document frequency|see {tf-idf}}